FREQUENTLY ASKED QUESTIONS

-We use the Square POS system and accept cash, all major credit cards (Visa, American Express, Diners, Discover, or MasterCard), Google Pay, Apple Pay, and check.
+We use the Square POS system and accept cash, all major credit cards, Google Pay, Apple Pay, and check.

 I am an author.
 Will you stock my product?

-Please see the "Local Author Inquiries" page for detailed guidelines.
+Please see the "Local Author Inquiries" page for guidelines.
 These should help you determine if your book(s) would be a good fit for Keaton & Lloyd.

 I represent a charity.
 May I request a donation?

 We generally fulfill small donation requests for like-minded, registered charities in Central New York.
 Please contact us directly, and be sure to include your exempt organization number.

 How big is your stock?